 File size shootout: H.264 vs H.265

-As you can see, the more modern H.265 codec is extremely efficient: it only needs an additional 50 megabytes per minute for a smoother 4K footage at twice the frame rate of its H.264 counterpart, without any loss of quality.
+Bottom line: the more modern H.265 codec needs only 50 megabytes extra per minute for smooth 4K video at twice the frame rate of its H.264 counterpart, without any loss of quality.

-Here’s how to set your iPhone to shoot 4K video at a silky-smooth sixty frames per second.
+Here’s how to set your iPhone to shoot 4K video at a silky-smooth 60 FPS.

-How to shoot 4K video at 60 FPS on iPhone
+How to shoot 4K/60 FPS video on iPhone

 1) Open the Settings app on your iPhone.